 “Sometimes it can feel like you’re damaged, defective, not worth being seen,” she says.
 “We all have these stories.”

-A fast-rising fixture of the East Nashville music scene, Englenz frequently performs at The 5 Spot, The Basement, and The Bowery Vault as well as at famed Eddie’s Attic in her hometown of Decatur, Georgia.
-Englenz also plays French horn on several tracks of her new album and can be heard contributing her musical talents to other artists and bands in Nashville.
+A fast-rising fixture of the East Nashville music scene where she now lives, Kristen was born in Texas and raised in Georgia.
+Englenz frequently performs at Nashville venues The 5 Spot, The Basement, and The Bowery Vault, as well as at famed Eddie’s Attic in her hometown of Decatur, Georgia.
+She has played live on Opryland radio, WSM AM, and has been a featured guest on several Americana radio stations including WMOT, WMFU and NolaCounty.

 Englenz has opened for and shared the stage with the Blind Boys of Alabama along with other Americana artists.